Southern University Law Center

 Southern University Law Center is a public law school in Baton Rouge, Louisiana.
-It is part of the historically black Southern University System and was opened for instruction in September 1947.
-It was authorized by the Louisiana State Board of Education as a Law School for blacks to be located at Southern University, a historically black college, and to open for the 1947-1948 academic session.
+It is part of the historically Black Southern University System and was opened for instruction in September 1947.
+It was authorized by the Louisiana State Board of Education as a Law School for Blacks to be located at Southern University, a historically Black college, and to open for the 1947-1948 academic session.

 The school offers full-time, part-time, and evening programs.
 For students who want to pursue the JD and MPA, the school offers a joint-degree program in cooperation with the Nelson Mandela School of Public Policy and Urban Affairs at Southern.
 SULC's students learn two different systems of law: Louisiana is a civil law jurisdiction (in the tradition of France and Continental Europe), while law in every other state is based on the British common-law tradition.

 A study-abroad program is offered in London, in which students take courses with international subject matter.
 SULC publishes two legal journals: its traditional Southern University Law Review and The Journal of Race, Gender and Poverty.

-According to SULC's 2019 ABA-required disclosures, 43.9% of the Class of 2019 obtained full-time, long-term, bar passage-required employment ten months after graduation, excluding solo practitioners.
+According to SULC's 2019 ABA-required disclosures, 43.9% of the Class of 2019 obtained full-time, long-term, bar passage-required employment (i.e. as attorneys) ten months after graduation, excluding solo practitioners.
+SULC is consistently ranked as one of the worst law schools in the United States.